tgfrerer/openFrameworks/libs/openFrameworks/vk/README.md

 when asked, select "replace" to overwrite the old libraries in-place.

+### Open Test Project

-6. In apps/devApps you'll find a project called `testVk`, that's the current example for Vulkan.
+In apps/devApps you'll find a project called `testVk`, that's the current example for Vulkan.

 ----------------------------------------------------------------------